 \subsection{Performance indicators}

-Since the information about the global optimum is known in all the benchmark generators used in EDOLAB, we can use error-based performance indicators~\cite{yazdani2021DOPsurveyPartB}.
-In EDOLAB, we use two error-based performance indicators: offline error and the average error before environmental changes. { Offline error calculates the mean error of the best found solution over all fitness evaluations using the following equation~\cite{branke2003designing}:
+Since the global optimum is known for all the benchmark generators used in EDOLAB, error-based performance indicators are well-suited for evaluating the performance of EDOAs~\cite{yazdani2021DOPsurveyPartB}.
+In EDOLAB, we employ two key error-based performance indicators: offline error and average error before environmental changes.